SNEP Watershed Grants

 Groundwork RI | Green Infrastructure Training & Employment | $198,891

-An innovative approach to reducing urban stormwater by providing incentives to private property owners.
+Non-Structural Stormwater Approaches: The grant supports approaches to reducing urban stormwater by addressing regulatory loopholes that allow additional impervious cover in already dense neighborhoods and providing BMP guidance to private property owners.
 Partner: Aquidneck Island Planning Commission.

 Northern Rhode Island Conservation District | Healthy Farm, Healthy Watershed | $113,976